Bjorn-G-S/UiO-IR-Reader/README.md

 For any questions please email **b.g.solemsli@smn.uio.no**

 ## License
-This script is under the MIT license.
-The authors of the script are Bjørn Gading Solemsli (bjorngso) and Nicolai Haaber Junge
+This script is under the free MIT license.
+The authors of the script are Bjørn Gading Solemsli (bjorngso) and Nicolai Haaber Junge (nicolhaa).